Lina Hurtig: Club career

-After turning 15, Hurtig, who is from Avesta, played the 2011 season in Norrettan with Gustafs GoIF.
+When she was 15 years old, Hurtig played the 2011 season with Gustafs GoIF in the Norrettan, which at the time was the second division of Swedish football.
 She scored 14 goals and made four assists in 20 games.
 At the end of that campaign she was approached by Damallsvenskan clubs LdB FC Malmö and Umeå IK.
 She joined the latter after a short training spell.

-Upon Umeå's relegation following the 2016 season, Hurtig transferred to league champions Linköpings FC on a two-year contract.
+Upon Umeå's relegation following the 2016 season, Hurtig transferred to league champions Linköping FC on a two-year contract.
+In 2017, she and her team won the 2017 Damallsvenskan league title.